on June 22, 2022 (last modified on July 14, 2022) • 21 minute read

 If you’re preparing for annual reporting, you will benefit from choosing this HubSpot annual performance report.
 It contains all the relevant metrics, such as email and landing page performance, new contacts, top blog posts by page views, and more.
 See all our performance dashboard templates here.

 Project status reports can be very similar to progress reports.
-If you’re in need of one of those, here’s an example of an Asana project overview dashboard that can help you create an excellent, well-organized report based on metrics that matter: tasks completed, tasks overdue, tasks created, and more.
+If you’re in need of one of those, here’s an example of a Project overview dashboard from Harvest that shows that can help you create simple, but well-organized report based on metrics that matter: hours tracked, billable hours, billable amount split by team members., and more.
 Check out more project management dashboard templates we offer here.

 Are you creating a financial report?
 You will find this QuickBooks + HubSpot integration a great choice for a financial performance dashboard that makes creating a report simple.
 This dashboard focuses on the essential financial reporting metrics and answers all your revenue-related questions.
 See all Databox financial dashboards here.